-103. Accessibility and Traffic Disruptions.
-Excavation along the roads for laying of distribution pipeline, hauling of construction materials and operation of equipment on-site will cause traffic problems.
+- 106. Accessibility and Traffic Disruptions.
+Excavation along the roads for laying of distribution pipeline, hauling of construction materials and operation of equipment on-site cause traffic problems.
 Water mains are proposed along the edge of roads and streets.
-Hence there will not be much disturbance for the free flow of traffic.
-The following major roads are to be laid with water man in the subproject area

-- Kamarajar Salai, Mathur

-- Madipakkam main Road, Madipakkam

-- East Coast Road (ECR), Uthandi

-104. Above main roads carry considerable traffic.
+Hence there is not much disturbance for the free flow of traffic.
+However, develop a Local Traffic Management Plan prior to construction activities, discuss with local traffic authorities regarding its appropriateness and present it to the public prior to start of construction work in the subproject area.
+The following major roads are to be laid with water main in the subproject area: - Kamarajar Salai, Mathur - Madipakkam Main Road, Madipakkam - East Coast Road (ECR), Uthandi - 107.
+Above main roads carry considerable traffic.
 These roads are also centers of commercial activities.
-Internal roads in the project area are narrow, except in the newly developing residential layout which comparatively have wide roads.Pipes to be laid across some of the arterial roads.
-Hence, provision for trenchless technology method has been included in the estimates for Mathur WSS, Jalladampettai WSS and Uthandi WSSto avoid open cut excavation across the busy Highway roads like 100 feet Road in Mathur, ECR in Uthandi and Velachery main Road near Jalladampettai.
-In the above major roads trenchless technology will be adopted for laying the pipe line across the roads.
-In other Greater Chennai Corporation (GCC) maintained busy roads, work will be taken up during non-traffic hours/ night hours without much hindrance to the free flow of traffic.

-105. Works related to all the remaining components (UGT, OHT and Pump house) will be confined to the selected sites, therefore there is no direct interference of these works with the traffic and accessibility.

-106. Hauling of construction material, equipment, construction waste, etc., to and from the work site may increase the road traffic on local roads.
-This will further inconvenience the local community and road users.
+Internal roads in the project area are narrow, except in the newly developing residential layout which comparatively have wide roads.
+Pipes to be laid across some of the arterial roads.
+Hence, provision for trenchless technology method has been included in the estimates for Mathur WSS, Jalladampettai WSS and Uthandi WSS to avoid open cut excavation across the busy Highway roads like 100 feet Road in Mathur, ECR in Uthandi and Velachery main Road near Jalladampettai.
+In the above major roads trenchless technology has adopted for laying the pipe line across the roads.
+In other Greater Chennai Corporation (GCC) maintained busy roads, work is taken up during non-traffic hours/ night hours without much hindrance to the free flow of traffic. - 108.
+Works related to all the remaining components (UGT, OHT and Pump house) are confined to the selected sites, therefore there is no direct interference of these works with the traffic and accessibility. - 109.
+Hauling of construction material, equipment, construction waste, etc., to and from the work site may increase the road traffic on local roads.
+This is further inconvenience the local community and road users.
 Potential impact is negative but short term and reversible by mitigation measures.
-The construction contractor will be required to:
+The construction contractor is required to: